 If you’re looking for a snack, stop in at one of the Chinese bakeries where you can get a selection of buns and other treats for less than a loonie.

-In Kensington Market you will find yourself surrounded by vintage clothing stores and specialty cheese and fish shops.
-This neighbourhood, which has been kept alive through the dedication of its residents, is a great place to browse the funkiest stores in Toronto.
+In Kensington Market, you will find yourself surrounded by vintage clothing stores and specialty cheese and fish shops.
+This neighborhood, which has been kept alive through the dedication of its residents, is a great place to browse the funkiest stores in Toronto.

 Feeling hungry?